Music

 Pupils will be assessed on their ability to:

-Perform and appraise (35%): Pupils will present one solo performance and one ensemble performance, each lasting up to 5 minutes for an external visiting examiner.
+Perform and appraise (35%): Pupils will present one solo performance and one ensemble performance, lasting up to a total of 6 minutes combined in front of an external visiting examiner.
 Pupils will also discuss their performance with the visiting CCEA examiner by answering 5 set questions (Viva Voce).
-This component is assessed approximately in the April of Year 12.
+This component is assessed approximately in the April of year 12.

 Extra-curricular: